-The Company is working towards implementing the recommendations of the TCFD, the purpose of which is to provide a framework to assess and disclose climate resilience.
-Even after completing this undertaking, the Company cannot be certain that it will have adequately assessed the risks of climate change on its business or that its efforts to mitigate the risks of climate change will be adequate or effective.
+The Company regularly considers the potential risks of climate change to its operations.
+Despite these efforts, the Company cannot be certain that it will have adequately assessed the risks of climate change on its business or that its efforts to mitigate the risks of climate change will be adequate or effective.